nimbomx/CADD/.CADD/START.md

 ```
 1. Read PREFERENCES.md to understand user preferences
 2. Apply those preferences throughout the conversation
-3. If first time, ask if they need to update PREFERENCES.md
+3. If PREFERENCES.md shows "[Not configured]", treat as not set
+4. If first time with unconfigured preferences, offer to set them up
 ```

 ### 1. MANDATORY FIRST ACTION